serifine/XIV-Chat-Tools/README.md

-# ChatScanner
+# XIV Chat Tools
-A FFXIV Chat Scanner to facilitate easier RP!
+A set of chat tools for Final Fantasy XIV to facilitate easier RP!

   ### To Use
   You'll need to fixup the library dependencies (for both projects), to point at your local dalamud binary directory.